|How does the school know if a child or young person needs extra help?|

 |How will the effectiveness of the school’s SEN provision be assessed and evaluated?
 How will children and their parents/carers take part in any assessments or review?|

 |How does the school know how effective its arrangements for pupils with SEN is?|

 All pupils are monitored through the pupil progress review system (PPR) which occurs termly.
-As mentioned above, there are two additional informal PPRs in year 11 and assessments following assertive mentoring appointments.
 At KS4 staff input predicted grades.
 Following the publication of this data the SEN pupils will be assessed and evaluated.
-If adequate progress is not being made then interventions are put in place.
-Any interventions undertaken are regularly monitored with feedback given to both pupils and parents/carers.
+If adequate progress is not being made then interventions are put in place, by departments.
+Interventions undertaken are regularly monitored with feedback given to both pupils and parents/carers.
 The school’s SEN provision is regularly reviewed and evaluated following whole school data and tracked using SISRA which refers to SEN as a pupil group.
 The impact of interventions are assessed and evaluated and the results inform school which SEN provisions are effective.